Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 Learn on the go, in your truck, or between calls

 Real cases.
-No fluff.
+Real Experts.
 Built by equine vets who’ve seen it all.

 Who This Is For?

-Our Signature Program is built for equine vets who want to lead with confidence – not guesswork.
+This Signature Program is built for equine veterinarians who want to lead with confidence – not guesswork.

 It’s for you if:

-• You’re tired of losing hours flipping through outdated textbooks looking for answers
+• You’re tired of losing hours flipping through outdated textbooks – or Googling – trying to find a clear answer

-• You’re handling complex cases solo and wish you had a sounding board
+• You’re handling complex cases solo and wish you had an experienced sounding board – not just your own gut

-• You want to sharpen your diagnostic instincts and master client conversations
+• You want to sharpen your diagnostic instincts and feel more confident explaining decisions to clients

-• You’re craving real clinical support – not generic content or forum fluff
+• You’re craving real clinical support – not generic content, opinion threads, or forum fluff

 • You’re returning to practice after time away and need to rebuild confidence fast

-If you’re committed to being a better equine vet – and want a clear, efficient path to stay at the top of your game – this program was made for you.
+If you’re committed to being a better equine vet – and want a clear, efficient path to feel more confident in the field – this program was made for you.

 Dr. Olivia James inviting you to take the Practitioner's Program Course

-Even the most experienced equine vets second-guess themselves sometimes
+Even the most experienced equine veterinarians second-guess themselves sometimes

 Textbooks are too slow when you’re already running late for your next consult